Bulle

 Booking

 Booking difficulty is rated Easy.
 For a standard Friday or Saturday dinner, booking 5 to 7 days ahead should be sufficient.
 For specific dates tied to a celebration or a holiday weekend in Lyon, book 10 to 14 days out to be safe.
-No specific booking method is confirmed in Pearl's data — check the venue directly or use a third-party reservation platform for availability.
+Check the venue directly or use a third-party reservation platform for availability.

 Practical Details